Real-Dev-Squad/website-api-contracts/impersonation/README.md

   - Body Parameters:

-    - `impersonatedUserId`: Required string to specify userId of the user to be impersonated.
+    - `createdFor`: Required string to specify userId of the user to be impersonated.
     - `reason`: Required string to specify reason for requesting impersonation.

     - Example Request Body:

       ```json
       {
-        "impersonatedUserId": "<id of user to impersonate>",
+        "createdFor": "<id of user to impersonate>",
         "reason": "<reason for impersonation>"
       }
       ```